johnny-lai/bedrock/README.md

    include vendor/github.com/johnny-lai/bedrock/boot.mk
    ```

+3. Commit your changes now.
+If you don't have a commit number, you will get a lot of warning messages during build.

-3. Generate your application.
+4. Generate your application.
 You can generate the portions piece-meal:

    ```
 	 # Generate a sample app